AzureMentor/Azure-AZ-204-Study-Guide/3-Implement Azure security (20-25%).md

-# AZ-204: Implement Azure security (15-20%)
+# AZ-204: Implement Azure security (20-25%)

-## Implement user authentication and authorization
+## Implement user Authentication and Authorization
-- Implement OAuth2 authentication
-- Create and implement shared access signatures
+- Authenticate and authorize Users by using the Microsoft Identity platform
-- Register apps and use Azure Active Directory to authenticate users
+- Authenticate and authorize Users and Apps by using Azure Active Directory
-- Control access to resources by using Role-Based Access Controls (RBAC)
+- Create and implement Shared Access Signatures (SAS)

 ## Implement secure cloud solutions
-- Secure app configuration data by using:
+- Secure app configuration data by using App Configuration Azure Key Vault
-    - App Configuration
-    - KeyVault API
-- Using KeyVault API to manage:
+- Develop code that uses the following stored in Azure Key Vault:
-    - keys
+    - Keys
-    - secrets
+    - Secrets
-    - certificates
+    - Certificates
 - Implement Managed Identities for Azure resources
+- Implement solutions that interact with Microsoft Graph

 [Return to Table of Contents](README.md)